-Assistant Director Asbestos Licensing Program Virginia Department of Commerce 3600 West Broad Street 5th Floor Richmond, Virginia 23230 1 (800) 553-3016
+Assistant Director Asbestos Licensing Program Virginia Department of Commerce 3600 West Broad Street 5th Floor Richmond, Virginia 23230 1 4800) 553-2016

-B. Applicants will be required to provide proof of successful completion of an asbestos workers training course and examination approved by the Department of Commerce or the United States Environmental Protection Agency (EPA).

-C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date his license or other authorization to perform asbestos abatement work has not been suspended or revoked by any jurisdiction, and that no enforcement actions by any jurisdiction is pending against the applicant.

-D. In the event enforcement actions have been taken against the applicant the following information shall be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the abatement work might not be performed in a manner that would protect the public health, safety and welfare.

-1. A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court.

-2. A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion including the circumstances of termination.

-E. All applications should be completed according to the instructions provided with the application.
-Incomplete applications will be returned to the applicant; however, fees received will not be refunded.

-F. Upon approval of an application for licensure a license will be mailed to the address indicated on the application.
+- B. Applicants will be required to provide proof of successful completion of an asbestos workers training course and examination approved by the Department of Commerce or the United States Environmental Protection Agency (EPA). - C. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date his license or other authorization to perform asbestos abatement work has not been suspended or revoked by any jurisdiction, and that no enforcement actions by any jurisdiction is pending against the applicant. - D. In the event enforcement actions have been taken against the applicant the following information shall be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the abatement work might not be performed in a manner that would protect the public health, safety and welfare. - 1.
+A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court. - 2.
+A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion including the circumstances of termination. - 3.
+A copy of any reports compiled by an enforcement agency. - E. All applications should be completed according to the instructions provided with the application.
+Incomplete applications will be returned to the applicant; however, fees received will not be refunded. - F. Upon approval of an application for licensure a license will be mailed to the address indicated on the application. - § 2.2.
+Qualifications for ilcensure.